bdlukaa/fluent_ui/README.md

 )
 ```

 To use the system's accent color, you can use the plugin [system_theme](https://pub.dev/packages/system_theme) made by me :).
-It has support for (04/01/2021) Android, Web and Windows.
+It has support for (as of 04/01/2021) Android, Web and Windows.

 ```dart
 import 'package:system_theme/system_theme.dart';